 The price ranges from about 400,000 yen for a small torii to more than one million yen for a larger torii.

-Most people finish hiking Mount Inari for only two to three hours.
+Most people finish hiking Mount Inari in only two to three hours.
 They say the trails aren’t that steep, so it should be easy for anyone who wants to try.

-What’s great about this trail, aside from the captivating tunnel-like collection of Toriis, is that it has a spot called the Yotsutsuji intersection located halfway up to the summit.
+Aside from the captivating tunnel-like collection of Toriis, what’s great about this trail is that it has a spot called the Yotsutsuji intersection located halfway up to the summit.
 There, we get another overlooking view of the beautiful Kyoto skyline.

 How to go to Mount Inari or Thousand Toriis